 - Homes for sale in Hope

 Usually referred to by locals as “Summit”, the pleasant neighborhood of Hope is one of the top places to live in Providence.
-It resets along the northern border of Providence, near the city of Pawtucket, RI.
+It rests along the northern border of Providence, near the city of Pawtucket, RI.
 Young residents in this area have their very own Hope High School, where students enjoy a strong education.

 8. Smith Hill – Affordable Neighborhood in Providence for Families